Bhavesh29patil/expensemanagement/README.md

 - Perform CRUD operations on transactions categorized into Income/Expenses.
 - View transactions in a list or in Chart form for comparison.
-- Filter expenses by date
+- Filter Transaction according to its type, date.

 ### Task Manager

 - Perform CRUD operations on Tasks.
-- Filter Tasks according to requirement
+- Filter Tasks according to requirement.

 ## Folder Structure